 There was a lot of excitement when the bell rang.
 At OFE this could only mean one thing, a participant was just hired.
 Oftentimes staff members walking by or who have offices down the hall all stop by the front desk to clap and cheer as we celebrate our participants’ success.
 This time it was Victoria who got the job.
-We were especially happy to see her holding the bell and smiling her big smile because her job search journey, like many of ours, was not a straight path.
-We knew how hard she worked behind the scenes.
+We were especially happy to see her holding the bell and smiling her big smile because her job search journey, like many of ours, was not a straight path, and we knew how hard she worked behind the scenes.

 We met Victoria about a year ago.
 Back then she was looking to work as a Sewing Machine Operator.
 She has never used a sewing machine before, never mind a needle and thread, but when she found out OFE offered a free training program, she saw it as a way to start a new career in Canada.
 From the beginning she showed persistence and determination.
 She fully engaged with the training and completed every task assigned to her.
 She also made it a point to talk to her facilitators and Employment Consultant to get feedback.
 Despite her hard work, she didn’t pass the technical part of training and was let go by the employer.
 But that didn’t stop her.